 GASB Statement No. 100 - In June 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62.
 The primary objective of this statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 This statement is effective for periods beginning after June 15, 2023.
-The District has not yet determined the impact on the financial statements.
+The District has fully implemented this Statement as of June 30, 2024.